mtsammy40/mtsammy40/README.md

 - 👋 Hi, I’m @mtsammy40 - Samuel Mutemi
-- 👀 I’m interested in all things Javascript, Java and Blockchain
+- 👀 I’m interested in all things Javascript, Java and the Reactive spec.
-- 🌱 I’m currently learning Flutter (and Dart by extension)
+- 🌱 I’m currently learning Rust.
 - 💞️ I’m looking to collaborate on Js, Java, Dart or blockchain work
 - 📫 How to reach me email mtsammy40@gmail.com